GrammaticalFramework/gf-core/src/runtime/haskell-bind/README.md

 This is a Haskell binding to the PGF runtime in C.

-The files are:
+The exposed modules are:

-- PGF2.hsc: a user API similar to Python and Java APIs
+- `PGF2`: a user API similar to Python and Java APIs
-- PGF2/FFI.hs: an internal module with FFI definitions for the relevant C functions
+- `PGF2.Internal`: an internal module with FFI definitions for the relevant C functions

 ## How to compile